Exequiel3k/datasciencetest/TEMP.md

 ```

 ### Is a user that must call-in to cancel more likely to generate at least 1 addition REBILL?
-The frequency table clearly indicates users that CALL instead of doing it on the WEB have a higher percentage "REBILL" level.
+The frequency table clearly indicates users that call instead of doing it on the web-form have a higher percentage "REBILL" level.

    - Control group --> 92.7%
    - Test group --> 94.8%